-1.1 The Struc-Sil M External Wall Insulation System consists of MW slabs mechanically fixed to the substrate wall, with supplementary adhesive(1) where required (with a minimum of 40% coverage of adhesive), a reinforcing glass fibre mesh embedded in the basecoat, primer and render finish.
+1.1 The Struc-Dash M External Wall Insulation System consists of mineral wool (MW) insulation slabs which are mechanically fixed to the substrate wall with supplementary adhesive(1) where required (with a minimum of 40% coverage of adhesive), a reinforcing glass fibre mesh embedded in the basecoat, and render finish.
 The system can be designed to achieve either a 30- or 60-year durability (see Table 1 and Figure 1 for both applications, and section 16).